 Summary FAQs

-1. What are the effects of cocaine use?
+1. What are the symptoms of cocaine use?

-Feelings of euphoria, increases in blood pressure, and heart rate.
+Symptoms are feelings of euphoria and increases in blood pressure and heart rate.
 Higher doses and chronic use can cause violence, paranoia, and panic.

 2. What is cocaethylene?